All graphs have tree-decompositions displaying their topological ends: A tree-decomposition distinguishing the topological ends

 Next we show how \autoref{auxi1} implies \autoref{nested}.
-A good candidate for $\Xcal$ in \autoref{nested} might be the inclusion-wise maximal elements of $N$.
-However, there might be an infinite strictly increasing sequence of members in $N$, whose orders are also strictly increasing, so that we cannot expect that the union over the members of this sequence has finite order, and hence cannot be in $N$.
-Thus we have to make a more sophisticated choice for $\Xcal$ than just taking the maximal members of $N$.
+A good candidate for the nested set $\Xcal$ of \autoref{nested} might be the separations $(A,B)$ in the nested set $\Ncal$ such that the side $B$ is inclusion-wise maximal amongst members of the nested set $\Ncal$.
+However, there might be an infinite strictly increasing -- that is, the $B$-sides are strictly increasing -- sequence of members in $\Ncal$, whose orders are also strictly increasing, so that we cannot expect that the union of all these $B$-sides is a side of a finite order separation, and hence cannot come from a separation in $\Ncal$, see \autoref{eg_canhappen}.
+Thus we have to make a more sophisticated choice for $\Xcal$ than just taking the `maximal members' of $\Ncal$. \begin{eg} The set $W$ just consists of a single vertex, which is complete to a ray.
+At each initial path $P_n$ of the ray, we attach a copy of the ladder of width $n$.
+The set $\Ncal$ consists of those separations $(A_n,B_n)$ with separator $P_n$ separating the first $n$ ladders from the vertex of $W$.
+These separations are strictly increasing in order and this sequence does not have a maximal element in the sense explained above this example. \end{eg}

+\begin{proof}[Proof that \autoref{auxi1} implies \autoref{nested}.]
+Let $\Ncal$ be a nested set as in \autoref{auxi1}.
+The first step in the proof is to define a graph $H$ that visualises the structure of the nested set $\Ncal$.

+Let $(A,B)$ be a separation of the nested set $\Ncal$ such that there is another separation $(C,D)$ in $\Ncal$ with $B\se D$.
+(Recall that all separations of the set $\Ncal$ are proper.
+So this implies that $(C,D)\leq (A,B)$ by \autoref{proper_nested}.)
+Then the order of $(C,D)$ is larger than that of $(A,B)$.

-\begin{proof}[\autoref{auxi1} implies \autoref{nested}.]
-Let $N$ be as in \autoref{auxi1}.
-Let $X\in N$ be such that there is another $Y\in N$ with $X\se Y$, then the order of $Y$ is strictly larger than the order of $X$.
-We denote the set of such $Y$ of minimal order by $D(X)$.
-Let $H$ be the digraph with vertex set $N$ where we put in the directed edge $XY$ if $Y\in D(X)$.
+Such a separation $(C,D)$ is called a \emph{successor} of the side $B$ (we use the condensed notation `of $B$' instead of `of $(A,B)$' as every proper separation is uniquely determined by one of its sides); the separation $(C,D)$ is an \emph{immediate succesor} if it has minimal order amongst all successors.
+Let $H$ be the digraph with vertex set $\Ncal$ where we put in the directed edge $BD$ if the separation $(C,D)$ is an immediate successor of $B$.
 A \emph{connected component of $H$}, is a connected component of the underlying graph of $H$.
+A typical example for a connected component of the graph $H$ is the canopy tree, see \autoref{canopy}.